ICHEC-learn/intro-to-hpc/_episodes/01-why-use-a-cluster.md

 then deliver your list of orders to the till and then an attendant gets the items for you behind the scenes while you wait.

-These can be thought of as the action of submission sripts and compute nodes.
+These can be thought of as the action of submission scripts and compute nodes.
 The **compute nodes** are like the warehouse of the store, all the important things are stored there and is where all the major work is done.
 On a HPC, the compute nodes are the place that your code is run.